dhruba2003/supportiv_assignment/README.md

 -Data Dependency: The quality and size of the training dataset directly impact the model's performance.
 Limited or low-quality data can lead to suboptimal results.

+### Evaluation Metrics

+-The general loss function used here is privy to the huggingface transformers.
+The loss function usesd here is the cross-entropy loss which is suitable for sequence to sequence tasks.

+-The other two metrics used were the BLEU score and the rogue score.
+These two metrics were selected as they are the standard metrics used in text generation and text summarization tasks respectively.
+These metrics provide insights into how well the generated answers match the reference answers, helping to identify areas for improvement.

+### Potential Improvements

+-Data Augmentation: Enhancing the dataset with more question-answer pairs or using data augmentation techniques can improve the model's performance.

+-Model Fine-tuning: Experimenting with different transformer architectures (e.g., BERT, GPT-3) or larger model sizes (e.g., t5-base, t5-large) might yield better results.

+-Hyperparameter Tuning: Conducting a thorough hyperparameter search to optimize learning rates, batch sizes, and other training parameters can lead to better model performance.

+-Attention Mechanisms: Incorporating advanced attention mechanisms or using models with built-in attention layers can improve the model's ability to generate accurate answers.